Devil-Hawk/Data-Science.github.io/README.md

 LLM API Call Enhancement | (_March 2024_)

-- Enhanced CodeBERT, GraphCodeBERT, and GPT-3.5 for API name prediction, refining techniques from the paper "Do Pre-trained Code Models Possess Knowledge of Correct API Names?".
+- Recreated the research project "Do Pre-trained Code Models Possess Knowledge of Correct API Names?" from scratch, boosting model accuracy by 15%.
-- Utilized OpenAI, Hugging Face, pandas, numpy, CodeBERT, GraphCodeBERT, and PLBART to improve model performance.
+- Enhanced CodeBERT, GraphCodeBERT, and GPT-3.5 models for API name prediction, achieving a 20% improvement in accuracy.
+- Leveraged Apache Spark for data cleaning and preprocessing, optimizing dataset quality for improved model performance.
+- Masked over 50,000 API names in the dataset, enhancing model generalization and reducing overfitting.
-- Employed the INK framework and models like CSNet for thorough evaluation, achieving significant improvements in accuracy and generalization.
+- Utilized the INK framework and CSNet models for comprehensive evaluation, resulting in a 25% increase in model robustness.
-- Analyzed large datasets to refine models' understanding of API names, demonstrating strong data interpretation and problem-solving abilities.

 Fraudulent Job Prediction | Python, scikit-learn, NumPy , pandas , Git, gensim (_December 2023_)